mariamgerges575/Web-based-calculator/README.md

 # calculator
-web-based calculator using angular for frontend and java with spring boot framework for backend
+web-based calculator using angular for frontend and java with spring boot framework for backend.